 Arrangements for starting school

 We understand that starting primary school is a huge step for your child and you and we aim to make this process as smooth as possible.

-Due to current restrictions for Covid 19, we are not yet certain whether or when you and your child will be able to visit school and the Reception class.
-We hope that it will be possible for this to take place in early July.
-As soon as we know when this is possible, and can confirm dates for starting school, we will update this page and also let you know.
-We normally have a part-time induction period for the first three weeks of school in September.
+Due to current restrictions for Covid 19, we are not yet certain whether you and your child will be able to visit school and the Reception class in July.
+As soon as we know if this is possible, we will update this page and also let you know.